 Many expecting moms seek out acupuncture & TCM when they are nearing the end of pregnancy, in particular when 2 things arise: (1) breech presentation, and (2) an when they’re carrying past their due date and want to avoid hospital induction.

-Acupuncture and TCM can only help, but success is not guaranteed – especially if a woman has many imbalances that are contributing to the issue.
-It’s best if a woman is proactive and starts seeing a TCM practitioner well before these 2 conditions come up (so please help me educate the expecting women in your life!).
+Acupuncture and TCM can help, but success is not guaranteed – especially if a woman has many imbalances that are contributing to the issue.
+Women should see a TCM practitioner well before these 2 conditions come up (so please help me educate the expecting women in your life!).

 Nevertheless, TCM practitioners can perform moxibustion on woman carrying a breech baby at 33-35 weeks.
-It’s known to increase fetal activity and create conditions inside the uterus that make it likely for a baby to turn on it’s own.
-Many studies have been done, and it has been shown to work, but at inconsistent rates.
+Moxibustion increases fetal activity and creates conditions inside the uterus that make it likely for a baby to turn on it’s own.
+Many studies have been done showing that moxibustion works, but at inconsistent rates.
 Again, women are individuals who experience pregnancy differently from each other, and then there is the individuality of the baby.
 So, the technique is hard to predict, but is safe and non-invasive, so definitely worth a try!

 Women can start preparing their bodies for delivery with TCM treatments 1-2 times per week, ideally by week 34.
 They will help the mom remain relaxed & hopeful, soften the cervix, and make conditions optimum and more inviting for the baby to arrive “on time”.